Build a Working Capital Strategy that Strengthens Your Financial Future:

 A Notice of Commencement is a document that establishes the formal start date of a construction project and identifies the project stakeholders, such as the property owner, lender, and general contractor.
 It is filed in the county where the project is located, and it is typically posted at the job site and sent to all project participants, including subcontractors and material suppliers.

-The NOC is especially important in regards to mechanic’s lien rights.
-There are some states, that require preliminary notices to maintain lien rights if an NOC was filed with the county.
-Mechanic’s liens protect payments to subcontractors or other workers who provide materials or labor (including repairs) on a project.
+The NOC is especially important in regards to construction lien rights.
+There are some states, that require construction notices to maintain lien rights if an NOC was filed with the county.
+Construction liens protect payments to subcontractors or other workers who provide materials or labor (including repairs) on a project.

-Notices of Commencement ensure that all parties are on the same page with accurate project details including an official start date and a list of all stakeholder contact information.
+Notices of Commencement help keep all parties on the same page with accurate project details including an official start date and a list of all stakeholder contact information.

 When Is an NOC Required?